-As for other settings that we can make in the sport profiles we can select targets (distance, time or calories), alerts and alarms (automatic lap, lap through the bottom button and heart rate alarm), a virtual assistant as a “virtual partner” and in some profiles a battery saving option to reach up to 100 hours.
+As for other configurations that podemos make in the sport profiles podemos select goals (distance, time or calories), warnings and alarms (automatic lap, lap through the bottom button and heart rate alarm), a virtual assistant as a "virtual partner" and in some profiles battery saving settings to reach up to 100 hours.

 A fairly chaotic system that is not up to what we can expect from a sports watch.
 Huawei has a very good base, but it needs to work a lot more on its application to offer the minimum functionality that we can expect from such a watch.

 Once the workout is finished we will be able to see a summary with all the statistics on the watch, along with quite aesthetic graphs.

 That workout will be synchronized, at some point, with the Huawei Health app.
 And I say about sometime because the workout will show up... eventually.
 At least in the iOS app.